habitat-sh/habitat/components/builder-web/doc/files.md

       tests-entry.ts             #   Main entry point for the tests. util.test.ts               #   Files that end in .test.ts are tests. util.ts                    #   Utility functions.
-    dist/                        # Where the app prepared for production distribution goes. `npm run dist` to create it.
+    config/                      # Configuration files for Habitat package. default.toml                 # Default config file used in Habitat package. dist/                        # Where the app prepared for production distribution goes. `npm run dist` to create it.
 Ignored by git. doc/                         # Documentation.
-      files.md                   #   This is the file you are reading now. fixtures/                    # Fixture data the app uses to make fake requests. node_modules/                # Modules installed by [npm](https://www.npmjs.com/).
+      files.md                   #   This is the file you are reading now. fixtures/                    # Fixture data the app uses to make fake requests. hooks/                       # Hooks used in Habitat package. node_modules/                # Modules installed by [npm](https://www.npmjs.com/).
 Ignored by git. stylesheets/base/            # The SCSS files for the stylesheets. test/e2e/                    # End-to-end [Protractor](https://angular.github.io/protractor/#/) tests.